danielle-tremblay/danielle-tremblay.github.io/index.md

 ### _March 10, 2017_
 - Completed the 'Hello Python Tutorial using a Laplacian Filtering and Sharpening'

+### _March 13, 2017_
+- Created a module that applies a Laplace Filter to the spine data
+- Created a testing document for using this filter
 # `Useful Code`

 ## K-Means Information